CHAPTER LIII. Of receiving Guests

 It may happen, although this is unlikely, that the guestmaster find himself free on a certain day: the guesthouse correspondence is up to date; all the rooms are clean and ready; the arrivals and departures of guests are all arranged.
 On such a day — should such a day ever occur — the guestmaster will go to the brother in charge of work and offer his services or, if he judges it necessary, he may go to the abbot and ask for permission to spend the day reading, praying, and walking outdoors.
 The guestmaster, more than anyone else, needs always to look to his own soul, lest in his zeal for the work of hospitality, he lose sight of that for which he came to the monastery, and hear Our Lord say to him what he said once to Martha of Bethany: “Martha, Martha, thou art careful, and art troubled about many things: But one thing is necessary.
 Mary hath chosen the best part, which shall not be taken away from her” (Luke 10:41–42).

-My desire is, as soon as possible, to appoint an assistant guestmaster to replace the guestmaster when he is absent or impaired from carrying out his work, and also to give the guestmaster one day a week free from all duties related to hospitality.
+My desire is, as soon as possible, to appoint a helper to the guestmaster to replace the guestmaster when he is absent or impaired from carrying out his work, and also to give the guestmaster one day a week free from all duties related to hospitality.
 No brother is expected to work for weeks and months on end without ever having a day of quies, especially when his work obliges him to have contact with outsiders, or is particularly stressful in nature.